Los Angeles Rams vs. New York Giants NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- In 60% of New York's games this season (3/5), the teams combined to score more than Sunday's over/under of 48.
+- New York has combined with its opponents to score more than 48.5 points in two games this season.

-- The two teams combine to average 48.8 points per game, 0.8 more than the over/under in this contest.
+- The combined points per game average of the two teams, 48.8, is 0.3 points above Sunday's over/under.

-- These two squads surrender a combined 51 points per game, three more than this contest's over/under.
+- These two squads surrender a combined 51 points per game, 2.5 more than this contest's over/under.

-- The Rams and their opponents have scored an average of 51.4 points per game in 2020, 3.4 more than Sunday's total.

-- The 48 over/under in this game is 3.0 points above the 45.0 average total in Giants games this season.

 Rams stats and trends

-- Los Angeles has three wins against the spread in five games this year.
+- Los Angeles has played five games, with three wins against the spread.

-- Los Angeles' games this year have hit the over in 80% of its opportunities (four times in five games with a set point total).
+- Los Angeles has hit the over in 80% of its opportunities this year (four times in five games with a set point total).

 - The Rams have five giveaways this season, while the Giants have six takeaways.